Pawandeep16/DailyBlog/Readme.md

 - It can run only a limited number of VMs on a system.
 - It can run multiple containers on a system.
 - It can start multiple containers at a time on the Docker engine.
-## ErpNext
+## ERPGuru

-ERPNext is a full-featured business management solution that helps SMEs to record all their business transactions in a single system.
-With ERPNext, SMEs can make informed, fact-based, timely decisions to remain ahead in the competition.
+ERPGuru is a full-featured business management solution that helps SMEs to record all their business transactions in a single system.
+With ERPGuru, SMEs can make informed, fact-based, timely decisions to remain ahead in the competition.
 It serves as the backbone of a business adding strength, transparency, and control to your growing enterprise.

 **Date : 25-Feb-2022**
-##  Installing ERPNext Powered by Frappe on our bench:
+##  Installing ERPGuru Powered by Frappe on our bench:

 - Pre requisite
  - Frappe FrameWork
-- For the perfect installation use this referance [Click here](https://github.com/D-codE-Hub/ERPNext-installation-Guide/blob/main/README.md).
+- For the perfect installation use this referance [Click here](https://github.com/D-codE-Hub/ERPGuru-installation-Guide/blob/main/README.md).

 **Date : 26-Feb-2022**
 ##  Introduction to Selenium, Budibase, Coding standard for program